vitisevents/appliedai/README.md

 4. The website will build and be served on [localhost:3000](http://localhost:3000).

 ### Editing CSS
-The Golang UK websites uses SASS so to edit any styles you need to modify the .scss files found in /assets/sass
+The website uses SASS so to edit any styles you need to modify the .scss files found in /assets/sass